mgunsd/Toggle-Quiz/README.md

 - `git commit -am "Absolute path configured at tsconfig.json"`
 - `git commit -m "Helper packages and devDependencies installed: styled-components gh-pages"`
 - `git commit -m "Reusable containers constructed"`

 - `git commit -m "Quiz Context & Theme Context constructed"`

+  - I know it is a bit overshot to contsruct a context for small component, I dit it incase other features or data request funcs. can be added in the future.
+Alternatively I could have keep all my states in useState hooks and helper funcs in Quiz.tsx Component.
+  - Theme context may not needed neither :).

 - `git commit -m "Data quiz.json handled by QuizContext"`
 - `git commit -m "Toggle switch animation featute added"`
+- `git commit -m "Simplified file structure"`

 </details>